 The MDC's untreated water comes entirely from surface water sources in watersheds (drainage areas) that cover approximately 89.7 square miles.
-These sources are: the 30-billion gallon Barkhamsted Reservoir, impounded by the Saville Dam, located about one mile north of New Hartford; and the 9.5-billion gallon

-Nepaug Reservoir, created by the Phelps Brook and Nepaug Dams, located about one mile northwest of Collinsville.
-Both reservoirs are part of the East Branch of the Farmington River and are located roughly 20 miles from Hartford in Connecticut's northwest hills.
+These sources are: the 30.3-billion gallon Barkhamsted Reservoir, impounded by the Saville Dam, located about one mile north of New Hartford; and the 9.5-billion gallon Nepaug Reservoir, created by the Phelps Brook and Nepaug Dams, located about one mile northwest of Collinsville.
+These reservoirs are part of the larger Farmington River watershed and are located roughly 20 miles from Hartford in Connecticut's northwest hills.

-They feed the MDC's smaller reservoirs which are located in West Hartford and Bloomfield.
+These reservoirs feed the MDC's smaller reservoirs, which are located in West Hartford and Bloomfield.
 The majority of the watershed areas are relatively rural, which reduces the chance of pollution.
 Even so, the MDC conducts an aggressive source water protection program to further ensure the quality of its water supplies.